kamoke1207/momentum-increasing-batch-size/additional_experiments_for_rebuttal/README.md

 This folder contains additional experimental results for the rebuttal.

-Fixed: batch size b = 8, Increasing: initial batch size = 8, doubling every 20 epochs
+-Fixed: batch size b = 8, Increasing: initial batch size = 8, doubling every 20 epochs
-Fixed: batch size b = 128, Increasing: initial batch size = 128, doubling every 50 epochs
+-Fixed: batch size b = 128, Increasing: initial batch size = 128, doubling every 50 epochs

 The results of these experiments are summarized in the two tables below.